Genoese colonies: Possessions

 In the eastern Mediterranean, Genoa was greatly advanced by the Treaty of Nymphaeum (1261) with the Byzantine emperor Michael VIII Palaeologus, which, in exchange for the aid to the Byzantine reconquest of Constantinople, actually ousted the Venetians from the straits leading to the Black Sea.
 The main Genoese commercial bases were Chios and Mytilene in the Aegean Sea, and Caffa, the major trading center between Mongol-ruled Eastern Europe and Central Asia and Western Europe.
-Other colonies included Cembalo (modern Balaklava), Soldaio (Sudak), Vosporo (Kerch), while other were located on the Azov Sea, including Tana (Azov), Matrega (Taman), Mapa (Anapa), Bata (Novorossijsk) and others, on the Abkhazian coast, such as Savastopoli (Sukhumi), or on the Ukrainian coast, such as Salmastro or Moncastro (Bilhorod-Dnistrovskyi), Ginestra (now part of Odesa).
+Other colonies included Cembalo (modern Balaklava), Soldaio (Sudak), Vosporo (Kerch), while other were located on the Azov Sea, including Tana (Azov), Matrega (Taman), Mapa (Anapa), Bata (Novorossiysk) and others, on the Abkhazian coast, such as Savastopoli (Sukhumi), or on the Ukrainian coast, such as Salmastro or Moncastro (Bilhorod-Dnistrovskyi), Ginestra (now part of Odesa).

+In 1275, Genoese nobleman Manuele Zaccaria received the twin towns of Old and New Phocaea from the Byzantine Empire.
+Later in 1304, the Zaccaria family conquered the island of Chios, which was briefly re-conquered by the Byzantine Empire during 1329, but returned to Genoese control in 1346.
+In 1354, Francesco Gattilusio helped Emperor John V Palaiologos take power, which in turn received the island of Lesbos (commonly called Mytilene in the time) as a gift and dowry for marriage with the Emperor's sister.
+Later the Gattilusio family acquired several territories in Greek territory, such as Imbros, Samothrace, Lemnos, Thasos and Ainos (Enez).
+These Greek territories were very profitable for Genoa due to the mining and trade of alum, which remained one of the most lucrative commodities traded by Genoese merchants.